Matt Bloom: Early career (1997–1999)

-World Wrestling Federation / Entertainment
+World Wrestling Federation / Entertainment (1999-2004)

 Prince Albert (1999–2000)

 Bloom debuted on WWF television on the April 11, 1999, episode of Sunday Night Heat, saving Droz from a beating at the hands of Big Boss Man.
-Introduced as the personal body artist of Droz, Bloom was dubbed Prince Albert (a pun on the Prince Albert genital piercing).
+Introduced as the personal body artist of Droz, Bloom was dubbed Prince Albert (referencing the Prince Albert genital piercing).
 On the April 25 episode of Heat, Albert made his in-ring debut by teaming with Droz to defeat Brian Christopher and Scott Taylor.
 Albert's first singles match occurred on the May 8 episode of Shotgun Saturday Night, in which he lost to Meat.
 Shortly after, Albert and Droz formed a short-lived trio with Key.
 Albert picked up his first win in WWF on the June 27 edition of Heat, by defeating Val Venis in a street fight after assistance by Droz.
 Droz and Albert attacked Venis until his tag team partner The Godfather made the save.
 This led to Albert and Droz facing Godfather and Venis in a match on the July 4 episode of Heat.

 Droz and Albert continued to team together and received several shots for the WWF Tag Team Championship against Hardy Boyz (Matt and Jeff) but failed to win the titles.
 Droz and Albert then resolved their rivalry with Venis and Godfather by losing to them in a street fight on the July 26 episode of Raw is War.
 They also competed in a Tag Team Turmoil match at SummerSlam on August 22, to earn a future title shot, but were eliminated by Edge and Christian.
 Albert received his first singles title shot against D-Lo Brown for his European and Intercontinental Championship on the August 21 episode of Shotgun.
 The team of Droz and Albert prematurely disbanded when Droz was legitimately paralyzed in October 1999, and Albert would then unsuccessfully challenge Brown for the European Championship on the October 17 episode of Heat.
 Shortly after, Albert became the protege of the Big Boss Man, and became a part of Boss Man's team, consisting of Mideon and Viscera, who lost to The Big Show in a handicap Survivor Series match at Survivor Series on November 14.
 Boss Man and Albert would challenge Big Show for the WWF Championship in a losing effort in a handicap match on the December 13 episode of Raw is War.

 On January 23, 2000, Albert competed in his first Royal Rumble match at the Royal Rumble as the #21 entrant.
 He was eliminated by Kane.
 Shortly after, the team of Albert and Boss Man separated following the debut of Bull Buchanan, who formed a tag team with the Big Boss Man.